JonasMendez/SORTER/README.md

 3. MAKE THE FOLLOWING FOLDERS:

-	workingdirectory/cleanfastq/diploids (this folder outputs Phase1 alignments)
+	workingdirectory/cleanfastq/diploids (this folder outputs Stage1B.py alignments)

 	workingdirectory/cleanfastq/diploidclusters (un-aligned clustered loci are stored here)

-	workingdirectory/cleanfastq/diploids_phased (if phasing with Phase2.py, this folder outputs Phase2 Phased alignments for diploids.)
+	workingdirectory/cleanfastq/diploids_phased (if phasing with Stage2.py, this folder outputs phased alignments.)

-	workingdirectory/phaseset (if using Phase3.py, this folder will contain hybrid/allopolyploid sample files and alignments)
+	workingdirectory/phaseset (if using Stage3.py, this folder will contain hybrid/allopolyploid sample files and alignments)

 4. PLACE ALL EXTERNAL PYTHON SCRIPTS IN WORKING DIRECTORY: